falcosecurity/falco/brand/README.md

 This section contains key terms specifically used within the context of The Falco Project.
 For a more comprehensive list of Falco-related terminology, we invite you to visit the [Glossary](https://falco.org/docs/reference/glossary/) page on our official website.

-#### eBPF Probe

-Used to describe the `.o` object that would be dynamically loaded into the kernel as a secure and stable (e)BPF probe.
-This is one option used to pass kernel events up to userspace for Falco to consume.

 #### Modern eBPF Probe

-More robust [eBPF probe](#ebpf-probe), which brings the CO-RE paradigm, better performances, and maintainability.
+Robust eBPF probe, which brings the CO-RE paradigm, better performances, and maintainability.
-Unlike the legacy probe, the modern eBPF probe is not shipped as a separate artifact but bundled into the Falco binary itself.
+The modern eBPF probe is not shipped as a separate artifact but bundled into the Falco binary itself.
 This is one option used to pass kernel events up to userspace for Falco to consume.

 #### Kernel Module